-'''

-Returns True on success.

-Raises reframe.core.exceptions.SanityError - if assertion fails.
+''' Raises reframe.core.exceptions.SanityError - if assertion fails. reframe.utility.sanity.assert_gt(a, b, msg=None) Assert that a > b.

-New in version 3.4.1.

-reframe.utility.sanity.assert_ge(a, b, msg=None)

-Assert that a >= b.

 Parameters msg - The error message to use if the assertion fails.
-You may use {0} ... {N} as

-placeholders for the function arguments.
+You may use {0} ... {N} as placeholders for the function arguments.
 Returns True on success.

-Raises reframe.core.exceptions.SanityError - if assertion fails.
+Raises reframe.core.exceptions.SanityError - if assertion fails. reframe.utility.sanity.assert_in(item, container, msg=None) Assert that item is in container.

-reframe.utility.sanity.assert_gt(a, b, msg=None)

-Assert that a > b.

 Parameters msg - The error message to use if the assertion fails.
-You may use {0} ... {N} as

-placeholders for the function arguments.
+You may use {0} ... {N} as placeholders for the function arguments.
 Returns True on success.

-Raises reframe.core.exceptions.SanityError - if assertion fails.
+Raises reframe.core.exceptions.SanityError - if assertion fails. reframe.utility.sanity.assert_le(a, b, msg=None) Assert that a \le b.

-reframe.utility.sanity.assert_in(item, container, msg=None)

-Assert that item is in container.

 Parameters msg - The error message to use if the assertion fails.
-You may use {0} ... {N} as

-placeholders for the function arguments.
+You may use {0} ... {N} as placeholders for the function arguments.
 Returns True on success.

-Raises reframe.core.exceptions.SanityError - if assertion fails.
+Raises reframe.core.exceptions.SanityError - if assertion fails. reframe.utility.sanity.assert_lt(a, b, msg=None) Assert that a < b.

-reframe.utility.sanity.assert_le(a, b, msg=None)

-Assert that a \le b.

 Parameters msg - The error message to use if the assertion fails.
-You may use {0} ... {N} as

-placeholders for the function arguments.
+You may use {0} ... {N} as placeholders for the function arguments.
 Returns True on success.

-Raises reframe.core.exceptions.SanityError - if assertion fails.
+Raises reframe.core.exceptions.SanityError - if assertion fails. reframe.utility.sanity.assert_ne(a, b, msg=None) Assert that a != b.

-reframe.utility.sanity.assert_lt(a, b, msg=None)

-Assert that a < b.

 Parameters msg - The error message to use if the assertion fails.
-You may use {0} ... {N} as

-placeholders for the function arguments.
+You may use {0} ... {N} as placeholders for the function arguments.
 Returns True on success.

-Raises reframe.core.exceptions.SanityError - if assertion fails.
+Raises reframe.core.exceptions.SanityError - if assertion fails. reframe.utility.sanity.assert_not_found(patt, filename, msg=None, encoding='utf-8') Assert that regex pattern patt is not found in the file filename.
+This is the inverse of assert_found().

-reframe.utility.sanity.assert_ne(a, b, msg=None)

-Assert that a != b.

-Parameters msg - The error message to use if the assertion fails.
-You may use \{0\} ... \{N\} as

-placeholders for the function arguments.

 Returns True on success.

-'''
+Raises reframe.core.exceptions.SanityError - if assertion fails. reframe.utility.sanity.assert_not_found_s(patt, string, msg=None) Assert that regex pattern patt is not found in string.
+This is the inverse of assert_found_s(). '''